isomerpages/nlb-learning/_digital/Adults Seniors/Content.md

 <h4>References</h4>
 <ol>
-	<li><a id="footnote-one">Smartphone penetration rate as share of the population in Singapore from 2010 to 2020 and a forecast up to 2025</a>. <i>Statista.com</i>.
+	<li><span id="footnote-one">Smartphone penetration rate as share of the population in Singapore from 2010 to 2020 and a forecast up to 2025</span>. <i>Statista.com</i>.
 Retrieved 2021, October 21 from <a href="https://www.statista.com/statistics/625441/smartphone-user-penetration-in-singapore/">https://www.statista.com/statistics/625441/smartphone-user-penetration-in-singapore/</a></li>